Gassandrid/crdg.xyz/content/Features/Blimp.md

 ### Defense System

 According to a sign inside of the blimp, **NO** weapons are allowed.
-Holding a [[Flintlock]] or a [[Makarov]] inside of the blimp will trigger the center room lamp to pop out a minigun and target the weaponholder until their death.
+Holding a [[content/Old Wiki/Flintlock]] or a [[Makarov]] inside of the blimp will trigger the center room lamp to pop out a minigun and target the weaponholder until their death.
 You’re able to dodge the minigun from hitting you last second if you unhold the gun the second it faces you.

 > ![[Pasted image 20250822011532.png|300]]
 >